panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 reference; // => { current: <referenceValue> }
 ```

-Use `value = reference.current` to access the reference value, as well `reference.current = newValue` to set a new value to the reference.
+Read the property `reference.current` to access the reference value, as well update that property `reference.current = newValue` to set a new value to the reference.

 There are 2 main rules to remember about the behavior of `useRef()` references: